Intermodal Chassis: Types, Costs, and Where to Find Them

 The shortage has several causes: shipping lines sold off their chassis fleets to leasing companies, creating a disconnect between container supply and chassis supply; intermodal volume has grown faster than chassis fleets; and some chassis are sitting idle at shipper or consignee facilities instead of being returned to terminals promptly.

 For drivers, the chassis shortage means unpredictable wait times at terminals, lost productivity, and sometimes having to turn down loads because no chassis is available.
 This is why many experienced intermodal operators eventually invest in their own chassis — guaranteed availability is worth the upfront cost when chassis shortages can cost you hundreds of dollars per day in lost moves.
+If you are weighing whether intermodal is the right lane at all, read our drayage trucking guide and the intermodal owner-operator guide before committing capital to equipment.

 Which Chassis Option Is Best for You?